fmrtl73/pxdocs/content/install-with-other/docker/how-to/volume-plugin.md

 ### Unmount

 Umount operation unmounts the Portworx volume from the propagated mount location.
 If this is the last surviving mount on a volume, then the volume is detached as well.
-Once succesfully unmounted the volume can be mounted on any other node in the system.
+Once successfully unmounted the volume can be mounted on any other node in the system.

 #### Detach